TonyNovak.com

 Debunking the myths of peaceful divorce strategies

-by Tony Novak, updated 4/8/2012
+by Tony Novak, CPA, MBA, MT updated June 5, 2015

 1. You need a lawyer.

 A peaceful divorce is most likely to be successful when: 1) each spouse has agreed to remain non-confrontational, 2) the individuals are financially and emotionally stable without the other spouse, 3) the couple has agreed to let one spouse prepare the simple divorce paperwork, and 4) family members are kept out of the process.
 Some couples handle the divorce entirely by themselves using the array of resources online.
-They typically rely on non-attorney advisers - sometimes just a close friend- for emotional support and guidance.
+They typically rely on non-attorney advisers2 or sometimes just a close friend for emotional support and guidance.
 A level-headed friend can act as a "reality check" to see if the process is getting out of control.

-An individual who negotiates his/her own divorce may be tempted to have an attorney review the proposed divorce settlement before signing.
+An individual who negotiates his/her own divorce may be advised to have an attorney review the proposed divorce settlement before signing.
 This may be a wise legal move but, in my experience, is likely to be a negative emotional experience.
 A spouse who was initially satisfied with the proposed divorce is likely to be dissatisfied after speaking to an attorney.
 Attempting to renegotiate by saying "my attorney said..." is unlikely to be a successful strategy.
 This may force an awkward choice: ignore the advice of the attorney by accepting the proposed divorce or abandoning the self-negotiated divorce process and resorting to a traditional process.
 Either option may be less satisfying in the end than agreeing to a divorce that was negotiated and agreed between the spouses.

-2. Using an Arbitrator means both parties must accept the decision of the arbitrator.
+2. Using an arbitrator means both parties must accept the decision of the arbitrator.

-Actually, non-binding arbitration be a third party is perhaps the most effective way to resolve disputes without pressure.
+Actually, non-binding arbitration by a third party is perhaps the most effective way to resolve disputes without pressure.
 A neutral third party comes to an opinion on the issue of dispute and then tries to “sell” that opinion to each of the spouses.
 Procedurally this can be more effective because a well-informed neutral person can be far more convincing in communicating a fair proposed solution in a one-on-one setting than in a joint meeting.
 Only after both parties agree to the does this proposed solution become legally binding.
 The primary advantage is that this process is time effective and cost-effective because it removes the emotional parties and the legal system from the process.

 3. Mediation is “all or none”.